 - Invest online at www.lowcarbonhub.org/invest.
 This will take you through to the Ethex website where our share offer is listed.
 This paperless process is our preferred mechanism and is the most efficient method for investing.
 If you have any problems, or need help, then please call 01865 403304. - Or, if you would prefer, you can send a cheque with a paper application to Ethex and they will process your investment.
-(See application form for more details.)
+(See application form at the end of this document for more details.)